UMASANKAR-MG/Sqli-Injection/SqliInjection/README.md

 </p>
 <p align="center">
-<b>This tool is created for security bug identification and assistance; Cappricio Securities is not liable for any illegal use.
+<b>This tool is created for security bug identification and assistance; Is not liable for any illegal use.
   Use responsibly within legal and ethical boundaries. 🔐🛡️</b></p>